MAPCATcom/mapcat-docs/doc-source-md/services/search.md

 # Search API

-Mapcat Search API is used to run full text search queries on our map database.
+MAPCAT Search API is used to run full text search queries on our map database.

 You can find a detailed description of the request parameters and the response scheme of the API point in our [swagger documentation](../swagger/#/Search_APIs/get_location_search).